Mold Makers Maximize Overseas Suppliers With Cooling Simulation

 To keep up with these evolving conditions, companies are increasingly turning to simulation tools, which can help analysts rapidly assess quality and provide quantifiable feedback to overseas suppliers.
 But traditional mold flow analysis (MFA) packages often require days to produce results, which renders them unsuitable for the kind of daily checks that companies need to meet the pace of business today.

 That’s where SimForm comes in.
-Its speed and user-friendly features makes it a natural fit for this use case, empowering molders and mold makers to assess tool designs from overseas suppliers on a daily basis.
-With continuous evaluations of design improvements, companies can ensure changes to injection points or sliders do not compromise part quality or significantly increase costs.
+The speed and user-friendly features of the software make it a natural fit for this use case.
+Molders and mold makers are empowered to assess tool designs from overseas suppliers on a daily basis.
+With continuous evaluations of design improvements, companies can ensure changes to injection pins or water lines do not compromise part quality or significantly increase costs.

 To experience how SimForm can help your organization maintain high quality molds, sign up for a free trial.